-This chapter will illustrate how environmental health relates to our lives and delimit the scope of the environmental health field.
-The author will define key terms used in environmental health, present some of the distinguishing features of the field, and introduce several of the basic concepts, which are essential to students of this discipline.
+his chapter will illustrate how the environment impacts the health of people and survival of every living being on the planet.
+You will learn about key terms used in environmental health and the scope of the field.
+The focus will be on distinguishing features of the field and the basic concepts, which are essential to this discipline.
 For example, one of these concepts is the relationship between world population growth and the environment.
 Another concept relates to historically significant environmental events and how they influenced the topics that are of current importance to the environmental health field.
 An additional topic involves employment classifications, career roles, and opportunities for environmental health workers.
 The chapter will conclude with an overview of the textbook: the roles of environmental epidemiology and toxicology, policy aspects of environmental health, examples of environmentally related agents and diseases, and specific content areas of environmental health such as air quality, water quality, food safety, and waste disposal.